defra-design/Defra-Form-Tool-Proto/README.md

 1. Start at the Pages List (`/pages`)
 2. Click "Add new page" to create your first page
 3. Add fields to your page using the field type options
-4. Configure each field's settings and preview how it will look
+4. Configure each field's settings in the question editor
+5. See live previews rendered with GDS markup as you make changes
-5. Return to the Pages List to manage your pages
+6. Return to the Pages List to manage your pages
-6. Use the "Preview form" button to see your complete form
+7. Use the "Preview form" button to see your complete form

+## Architecture

+The tool uses a modular JavaScript architecture:

+### Core Modules
+- **PreviewManager**: Handles real-time field previews using official GDS markup
+- **StorageManager**: Manages data persistence and state management

+### Supporting Scripts
+- **options.js**: Manages field configuration and options
+- **pages.js**: Handles page creation and management
+- **form-preview.js**: Controls the complete form preview functionality

 ## Field Types Available

+All field types are rendered using official GOV.UK Design System markup and classes.

 ### Text Inputs
-- Text input - Single line text
+- Text input (`govuk-input`) - Single line text
-- Text area - Multi-line text
+- Text area (`govuk-textarea`) - Multi-line text
-- Email address - With email format validation
+- Email address (`govuk-input`) - With email format validation
-- Telephone number - For phone numbers
+- Telephone number (`govuk-input`) - For phone numbers
-- Number - For numeric input
+- Number (`govuk-input`) - For numeric input

 ### Selection Inputs
-- Radio buttons - Single selection from multiple options
+- Radio buttons (`govuk-radios`) - Single selection from multiple options
-- Checkboxes - Multiple selections allowed
+- Checkboxes (`govuk-checkboxes`) - Multiple selections allowed
-- Select dropdown - Single selection from a dropdown list
+- Select dropdown (`govuk-select`) - Single selection from a dropdown list

 ### Special Inputs
-- Date input - For capturing dates
+- Date input (`govuk-date-input`) - For capturing dates with day/month/year fields
-- File upload - For file attachments
+- File upload (`govuk-file-upload`) - For file attachments

 ## Project Structure